Skip to main content

 • Gather your information/documentation

-• Register - Create a username and password or log in to your existing account
+• Register for an online account by creating a username and password or log in to your existing account

-• File a claim: When filling out the SDI form, please make sure to answer "no" to the question "Has or will your employer continue to pay you during your disability leave?"
+• File a claim: When filling out the PFL form, please answer "no" to the question "Has or will your employer continue to pay you during your disability leave?"

 • Upload any required documentation that notates the Proof of Relationship, as applicable.